Claire Dean

 A Natural Protected Reserve

 Lake Titicaca holds national reserve status and is protected by Peruvian law.
-It became a designated Ramsar Site in 1998, meaning it is a 'wetland of international importance' which is very important in conserving biological diversity, most likely due to the large number of endemic species found here.
+It became a designated Ramsar Site in 1998, meaning it is a 'wetland of international importance'.
+This status is very important in conserving biological diversity, and stresses the importance of protecting the large number of endemic species found in and around Titicaca.

 Lake Titicaca is home to the telmatobius culeus, or giant frog, these frogs are exclusively aquatic and can be found at depths of up to 100 meters.
 These creatures can measure up to 14.5cm, which is big enough however Jacques Cousteau the French explorer, claimed to have come across a giant frog measuring 50cm in the '70s!